Mekanikedy/mechanicat-oramods/README.md

 - a deployed M.A.D.
 Tank will lose any Invulnerability had on it
 - M.A.D.
 Tank movespeed increased to 54 from 46
 - M.A.D.
 Tank hitpoints reduced to 60000 from 90000

+new: Super Tank
+- Super Tank added for every Soviet at Tech Center level
+- robotic tank that requires active radar to operate
+- only one can be built
+- cannot be stolen because robotical
+- main guns have extended range and increased damage
+- rocket pods shoot double the amount
+- moves and turns slower than a Mammoth Tank
+- has double the health of a Mammoth Tank
+- can be deployed to explode like a crate nuke
+- while deployed or offline takes double damage
+- can detect cloaked units
+- Costs 2800$ to build

 Naval units
 - **Naval units can pass through shallow mud crossings (tiles number 247-252 on temperate and snow, 600-605 on desert became passable by both land and sea units)